Go Ad-Free

 A barrier cream such as IvyX can be applied before going outside.
 It should help protect the skin from urushiol and make it easier to wash off.

 The sooner you remove uroshiol after contact with poison ivy or poison oak, the better the result.
-Scrubbing with soap and water can be effective.
-Alcohol may also be used to wipe off urushiol before it causes a reaction.
+Alcohol may be used to wipe off urushiol before it causes a reaction.
 Best of all, of course, is to avoid it in the first place.
 Remember the simple guidance: “Leaves of three, let it be.”

 A Solution for Poison Ivy Rash: